 Exness offers a variety of trading instruments including forex, metals, indices, energies, and cryptocurrencies.
 The company provides its clients with the ability to trade on the MetaTrader 4 and MetaTrader 5 platforms.

 Exness also offers a mobile trading app for Android and iOS devices.
-South African clients can deposit funds into their trading accounts using a various payment methods including bank wire transfers, credit/debit cards, and e-wallets such as Skrill and Neteller.
+South African clients can deposit funds into their trading accounts using various payment methods including bank wire transfers, credit/debit cards, and e-wallets such as Skrill and Neteller.

 The minimum deposit amount is $10.
 Exness provides 24/5 customer support to its clients via live chat, email, and telephone.
 The company also has an extensive FAQ section on its website.